 The ring bearer walks down the aisle after the bridesmaids and ahead of the flower girl, holding the small cushion upon which the wedding ring is pinned (not sewn).
 He stands with the groomsmen or sits with his parents or the groom’s family during the services.
 He exits with the flower girl, if there is one.
 These members of the wedding party are usually young relatives of the bride or groom, and typically range in age from three to seven years old.

 The best gift you can give your wedding party is a pleasant experience while they help you prepare; however, it’s important to thank your attendants with a tangible gift as well.
-Jewelry is a popular gift from the bride to her bridesmaids, while classic gifts from the groom include cufflinks, ties, monogrammed flasks, and engraved key chains.
+Jewelry is a popular gift from the bride to her bridesmaids (find out what not to give bridesmaids), while classic gifts from the groom include cufflinks, ties, monogrammed flasks, and engraved key chains.
 The gifts can be the same for everyone, or chosen on an individual basis.
 The rehearsal dinner is a great opportunity to present these gifts to the wedding party and acknowledge their help in front of your close friends and family.
 Regardless of where you present your gifts, make sure your attendants know what you know – that you couldn’t have made it to the altar without them.